jcarswell/hris-integration/source/references/settings.rst

 :field_properties.help_text: Field hint to help users know what they are setting

     :*Type*: string
-:field_properties.validators: A list addiional validators that are used to validate a field.
+:field_properties.validators: A list additional validators that are used to validate a field.

     If you have specific validators they should be defined in your validators sub-module in the root of your module.